arinitti/Always-Responsive-pages/README.md

 **Accessibility**

-Some users with visibility and/or accessibility issues may need to enlarge the text to a preferred size while reading on the browser.
-Users can choose any font size (unless constrained by CSS), and the page will adjust.
+Users with visibility and/or accessibility issues may need to enlarge the text to a preferred size while reading on the browser.
+The option of increasing or decreasing the size of the font relative to the default size, as in <font size="+1(num)"> or <font size="-1(num)"> , where "num" is a number.
+This allows the fonts to resize according to the page.

+Users can choose any font size (unless constrained by CSS or text boxes), and the page will adjust.

 The apache 2.0  was filed May 2000.
-First added to github June 15, 2018, updated February 11, 2019 by Alexandra Andrews
+First added to github June 15, 2018, updated March 19, 2019 by Alexandra Andrews